zainabmelh/guide-articles/articles/Miscellaneous/angular-2-starter-project/index.md

 ---
-title: "Angular 2 Starter Project"
+title: Angular 2 Starter Project
-parent: "to-be-sorted"
 ---
 This tutorial will build an extremely simple seed project with Angular2\.
 We will begin with the most basic application possible and then add on a bit more functionality.

 ## Overview